juano2310/SuperCANBus/README.md

 # Super CAN - Library

-An enhanced Arduino library for CAN bus communication with built-in MQTT-like publish/subscribe protocol.
+An enhanced Arduino library for CAN bus communication with built-in publish/subscribe protocol.

 **Based on the excellent [arduino-CAN](https://github.com/sandeepmistry/arduino-CAN) library by Sandeep Mistry**